thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

 > **NOTE** The Boomi process of the scenario is optional.
 You can stop here itself if you are happy working with CURL and/or do not have Boomi account.
 > If you have a Boomi account and want to experiment further., then proceed
+> Also note that the docker machine should be reachable from the ATOM via a public or private IP
+> If you want to avoid all the hassles, a docker deployment is included in the docker-compose.yml.
+You can simply replace the token and environment ID for your account and it will spin up a new atom

 **Prequisites:** Atom deployed (anywhere, anyhow, Windows latop/server, Linux, Docker/Kubernetes or Boomi Cloud) =and online